programmfabrik/apitest/README.md

         // With header_from_store you set a header to the value of the datastore field
         // In this example we set the "Content-Type" header to the value "application/json"
-        // As "application/json" is stored as string in the datastore on index "contentType" "header_from_store": {
+        // "application/json" is stored as string in the datastore on index "contentType" "header_from_store": {
             "Content-Type": "contentType",
             // If the datastore key starts with an ?, wo do not throw an error if the key could not be found, but just